ShashiKiranMR/CS-7641-ML-Project/README.md

 For VGG, we cannot provide such fine-grained activation heatmaps in the input as the architecture does not support them.

 #### Text-based Classification
-We will be using the labelled dataset to train supervised algorithms to predict the acceptance of a paper.
+We are be using the labelled dataset to train supervised algorithms to predict the acceptance of a paper.
 There are a few prior works which propose the following algorithms:
 1. Naive Bayes
 2. K-Nearest Neighbor
 3. Logistic Regression